Trial and error: Features

-It is possible to use trial and error to find all solutions or the best solution, when a testably finite number of possible solutions exist.
-To find all solutions, one simply makes a note and continues, rather than ending the process, when a solution is found, until all solutions have been tried.
+It is possible to use trial and error to find all solutions or the best solution when a testably finite number of possible solutions exists.
+To find all solutions, one simply makes a note and continues, rather than ending the process when a solution is found, until all solutions have been tried.
 To find the best solution, one finds all solutions by the method just described and then comparatively evaluates them based upon some predefined set of criteria, the existence of which is a condition for the possibility of finding a best solution.
 (Also, when only one solution can exist, as in assembling a jigsaw puzzle, then any solution found is the only solution and so is necessarily the best.)

 Examples

 Trial and error has traditionally been the main method of finding new drugs, such as antibiotics.
 Chemists simply try chemicals at random until they find one with the desired effect.
-In a more sophisticated version, chemists select a narrow range of chemicals it is thought may have some effect using a technique called structure–activity relationship.
+In a more sophisticated version, chemists select a narrow range of chemicals it is thought to have some effect using a technique called structure–activity relationship.
 (The latter case can be alternatively considered as a changing of the problem rather than of the solution strategy: instead of "What chemical will work well as an antibiotic?" the problem in the sophisticated approach is "Which, if any, of the chemicals in this narrow range will work well as an antibiotic?")
 The method is used widely in many disciplines, such as polymer technology to find new polymer types or families.

 Trial and error is also commonly seen in player responses to video games - when faced with an obstacle or boss, players often form a number of strategies to surpass the obstacle or defeat the boss, with each strategy being carried out before the player either succeeds or quits the game.

-Sports teams also make use of trial and error to qualify for and/or progress through the playoffs and win the championship, attempting different strategies, plays, lineups and formations in hopes of defeating each and every opponent along the way to victory.
+Sports teams also makes use of trial and error to qualify for and/or progress through the playoffs and win the championship, attempting different strategies, plays, lineups and formations in hopes of defeating each opponent along the way to victory.
 This is especially crucial in playoff series in which multiple wins are required to advance, where a team that loses a game will have the opportunity to try new tactics to find a way to win, if they are not eliminated yet.